ethereum/EIPs/EIPS/eip-draft_described_data.md

 ## Backwards Compatibility

-All signatures are generated using EIP-191 with the previously unused *version byte* `0xTBD`, so there should be no concerns with backwards compatibility.
+All signatures are generated using EIP-191 which had a previously compatible version byte of `0x00`, so there should be no concerns with backwards compatibility.